dcorbe/extdb/README.md

 #### Working

  - MISC (has crc32 md4 md5 time + time offset)
- - DB_RAW (by raw i mean raw sql commands, no santizing input) this really should be used for testing only.
+ - DB_RAW (by raw i mean raw sql commands, no santizing checks at all) this really should be used for testing purposes only.

 #### Requirements